Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Case study

-The ASU is open-loop unstable due to the integrator behavior of the liquid molar holdup $M\ind{irc}$ of the IRC.
+The {system} is open-loop unstable due to the integrator behavior of the liquid molar holdup $M\ind{irc}$ of the {reboiler tank}.
 For unstable processes, data sampling is more challenging, especially if only a small subregion of the state space is relevant for ROM application.
 However, most chemical plants feature a stabilizing base layer as part of the automation hierarchy, so stability is not an issue \cite{Engell.2012}.
-For simplicity, we thus assume that the IRC is equipped with an ideal inventory controller that manipulates $F\ind{drain}$ to stabilize $M\ind{irc}$ at its nominal value.
+For simplicity, we thus assume that the {reboiler tank} is equipped with an ideal inventory controller that manipulates $F\ind{drain}$ to stabilize $M\ind{irc}$ at its nominal value.
 Additionally, we fix $\zeta\ind{turb}$ to its nominal value.
 Consequently, we have two variable inputs $\vec u = [F\ind{mac}, \zeta\ind{cond}]\transp$.

-For our purpose, the selected ASU features some characteristic properties of industrial process systems, such as variable coupling and nonlinear process response.
-Moreover, we regard the ASU as a good compromise between the complexity of the process system and the complexity of the MOR problem.
+For our purpose, the selected {process} features some characteristic properties of industrial process systems, such as variable coupling and nonlinear process response.
+Moreover, we regard the {process} as a good compromise between the complexity of the process system and the complexity of the MOR problem.
 However, the selected process does not incorporate a chemical reactor and has few inputs.
-The investigation of MOR for complex processes including reaction and many MVs is indispensable and should be undertaken in future studies.
+The investigation of MOR for complex processes including reaction and many {input variables} is indispensable and should be undertaken in future studies.